Herm71/jekyll-yelapafun/source/_pages/index.md

 Waking up to the view of Yelapa Bay from Casa Luna is simply divine!
 This uniquely-built two-story casita is ideal for a spiritual retreat, romance, or just some peaceful relaxation.

-The upper level has a hanging queen-size bed, a small private living room and a hammock fit for two.
+The upper level has a hanging queen-size bed, a small private living room, a half-bath and a hammock fit for two.
 The main floor has a stationary queen-sized bed, a twin bed/couch, a palapa-roofed bathroom and a full kitchen that includes a four-burner stove, a refrigerator, a coffee maker and a blender.
 The high ceiling and skylight in the kitchen create a feeling of openness and light which abound throughout Casa Luna.

 All our casitas come stocked with linens, towels and dishes for your comfort and a lockbox for your valuables.